nicolovergaro/DNLP_project/README.md

 | PCE-best on BIOPubSumm |   0.3335   |   0.1222   |   0.3038   |
 |  PCE-best on CSPubSumm |   0.3738   |   0.1613   |   0.3443   |

-You can find our [ai](https://huggingface.co/pietrocagnasso/thext-pce-ai), [bio](https://huggingface.co/pietrocagnasso/thext-pce-bio), [cs](https://huggingface.co/pietrocagnasso/thext-pce-cs) models on HuggingFace and see them in action in the demo we set up of [HF spaces](https://huggingface.co/spaces/pietrocagnasso/paper-highlights-extraction).
+You can find our [ai](https://huggingface.co/pietrocagnasso/thext-pce-ai), [bio](https://huggingface.co/pietrocagnasso/thext-pce-bio), [cs](https://huggingface.co/pietrocagnasso/thext-pce-cs) models on HuggingFace and see them in action in the demo we set up on [HF spaces](https://huggingface.co/spaces/pietrocagnasso/paper-highlights-extraction).